-The Evanston College for Ladies provided housing for female students engaged in courses of study ranging from classical or scientific studies, to more traditional female fields, including domestic sciences and studies in the arts.
+The Evanston College for Ladies, which opened in 1871, provided courses of study for female students ranging from classical or scientific studies, to more traditional female fields, including domestic sciences and studies in the arts.
 The college also provided college preparatory courses and training for kindergarten teachers.

-The Evanston College for Ladies offered young women the necessary support for pursuing higher education at a time when such opportunities where not common.
+The Evanston College for Ladies offered young women higher education at a time when such opportunities where not common.
 It created a climate in the community where women where encouraged to pursue a wider role in the world, leading to this wider role being accepted and even expected in Evanston.